-For a glimpse of our nation's history, head to the Sweet Auburn neighborhood.
-There you'll find the modest home where Civil Rights leader Martin Luther King, Jr. was born and raised.
+Walk in the footsteps of one of history's most important figures with a visit to the Martin Luther King Jr. National Historic Site.
+Here you'll find the modest home where civil rights leader Martin Luther King Jr. was born and raised.
 You can also head over to the Ebenezer Baptist Church, where King was once a pastor.
-And right next to King's grave site, you'll find engaging exhibits on the Civil Rights movement.
+And at The King Center, you'll find engaging exhibits on the civil rights movement and King's gravesite.
 These, along with several other landmarks and museums, are jointly considered a national historic site.

 More Best Things To Do in Atlanta

 Spread across 33 acres in Atlanta's trendy Buckhead neighborhood, the Atlanta History Center seeks to explore Georgia's past through comprehensive exhibitions, historic homes and miles of gardens and trails.
 The center's primary facility is the Atlanta History Museum, which showcases exhibits that span the region's history, from Native American culture to life in the antebellum South.

 Near the museum is the Swan House, a restored estate originally built in 1928.
 Living up to its name, every room allegedly features at least one swan (motif).
 Outside the house, the Swan Woods Trail is lined with beautiful plants native to Georgia.
 Nearby, you can also see how the other half lived at the Smith Family Farm, a plantation house from the mid-1800s.
 Meanwhile, bookworms won't want to miss a tour of the Margaret Mitchell House, where the author penned her Pulitzer Prize-winning novel, "Gone With the Wind."